epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 Motivation for k = 100:
 - balances locality with stability (not too small, not too large)
-- approximates neighborhood effects at a scale relevant to cell–cell communication (~1,000–2,000 µm radius depending on density, assuming ~10 µm cell diameter)
+- approximates neighborhood effects at a scale relevant to cell–cell communication (~100 µm radius depending on density, assuming ~10 µm cell diameter and relatively dense cell packing)

 We then compute Pearson correlations between each target PIG and the neighborhood means of the other PIGs, ranking by absolute strength.